Kyriosity/read-write/README+/software/design/samples/README.md

 ## Wrapping up

-Developers can select this or that sample/model that fits features under development, and implement (or re-use) prototypes with tests.
+Developers can select this or that sample/model that fits the features under development, and implement (or re-use) prototypes with tests.

-However, put them all together on the mental green field of growing application to plan:
+However, put them all together on the mental green field of a growing application to plan:

 + multitasking,
-+ multi-culture,
++ multi-cultural,
 + undo-redo,
 + conversions.

-and mix them (e.g. async undo-redo,  or multi-culture as units).
+and mix them (e.g., async undo-redo,  or multi-culture as units).

 \___________\
 🔚 🌕 2023-2025